Juicer: Centrifugal juicers

+Masticating juicer parts, including base, hopper, chamber, strainer.

 Masticating juicers

 A masticating juicer known as cold press juicer or slow juicer uses a single auger to compact and crush produce into smaller sections before squeezing out its juice along a static screen while the pulp is expelled through a separate outlet.
+Instead of relying on fast-spinning blades, cold press systems use slow, controlled force to crush and press ingredients.

 Triturating juicers

 Triturating juicers (twin gear juicers) have twin augers to crush and press produce.

 Juicing press

 A juicing press, such as a fruit press or wine press, is a larger scale press that is used in agricultural production.
 These presses can be stationary or mobile.
 A mobile press has the advantage that it can be moved from one orchard to another.
 The process is primarily used for apples and involves a stack of apple mash, wrapped in fine mesh cloth, which is then pressed under approx 40 tonnes.
 These machines are popular in Europe and have now been introduced to North America.

 Steam juice extractor

 A stovetop steam juice extractor is typically a pot to generate steam that is used to heat a batch of berries (or other fruit) in a perforated pot stacked on top of a juice collecting container that is above the steam pot.
 The juice is extracted without mechanical means so it is remarkably clear and because of the steam heating it is also pasteurized for long term storage.